samangine/ecommerce-react/README.md

 Destination Check:
 – The code first verifies if the destination directory exists and is nonempty.
 – If it exists, it looks for the “.git” folder.
 If found, it uses Git.open(localPath) to open the repository.
-Otherwise, it reports an error (you could choose to handle this case differently).Destination Check:
-– The code first verifies if the destination directory exists and is nonempty.
-– If it exists, it looks for the “.git” folder.
-If found, it uses Git.open(localPath) to open the repository.
-Otherwise, it reports an error (you could choose to handle this case differently).Destination Check:
-– The code first verifies if the destination directory exists and is nonempty.
-– If it exists, it looks for the “.git” folder.
-If found, it uses Git.open(localPath) to open the repository.
 Otherwise, it reports an error (you could choose to handle this case differently).